IBM/opensource-ai-workshop/docs/lab-3/README.md

 ![lost freight](../images/anythingllm_lost_freight.png)

 That's not a satisfactory or interesting response, right?
-We need to interate on it, and provide more context about the client, like what they may have lost. **Tip: always think about adding more context!**
+We need to iterate on it, and provide more context about the client, like what they may have lost. **Tip: always think about adding more context!**

 ```
 The freight they lost was an industrial refrigerator, from Burbank, California to Kanas City, MO.